 Section 7.
 SAFETY COMMITTEE

-In accordance with County Resolutions regarding the Safety Committee, effective July 1, 1993, such committee shall include the President of the Association or a designee.
+In accordance with County Resolutions regarding the Safety Committee, such committee shall include the President of the Association or a designee.
 The RSA representative shall be a voting member at the regularly scheduled monthly meeting.

 Section 8.
 PERSONAL SECURITY